 Even though hit and runs are illegal and very dangerous, thousands still occur each year.
 These accidents can leave you feeling helpless and wondering how you will possibly pay for the costs of your injuries and property damage.
 Fortunately, you have options.
 For legal help, call a hit and run accident lawyer in Pittsburgh at Berger and Green: 412-661-1400.

-Being in a hit and run is scary but it will pay off to take a second to collect yourself.
+Being in a hit and run in Pennsylvania is scary but it will pay off to take a second to collect yourself.
 While your first instinct may be to chase after the driver, this will do more harm than good.
 You could be putting yourself in danger, in addition to potentially causing additional damage that your claim will not cover.
 Instead of chasing after the driver, try to remember the following about the car or driver:

 - Make, model, year